nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 8.System updates prioritizing for tasks in database and displays current prioritizing for tasks
     Use Case ends

-Exceptions:
+**Extensions**

     2a.
-System detects an error with retrieving data from file 2a1.
+System detects an error with retrieving data from file
+    > 2a1.
 System displays the information about the problem with a file Use Case ends

     7a.
 User does not confirm changes
     5a1.
 System displays the information about not saved changes Use case resumes from step 5.

     8a.
 System detects an error with retrieving data from file 6a1.
 System displays the information about the problem with a file Use Case ends

     *a.
-At any time, User can cancel setting priority for tasks
+At any time, User can cancel setting priority for tasks *a1.
-    *a1.
 System requests for confirmation
     *a2.
 User confirms the cancellation
     Use Case ends.